-All stakeholders will be invited to provide meaningful feedback throughout the CNA process through emails, break-out teams, and collaborative team discussions.
-A Stakeholders meeting will be held in May and emailed to all parents and stakeholders inviting them to attend and provide feedback and insight.
+All stakeholders will be invited to provide meaningful feedback throughout the CNA process through emails, surveys, and collaborative team discussions.
+A Stakeholders' meeting will be held in May and emailed to all parents and stakeholders inviting them to attend and provide feedback and insight.